 The slick back and taper fade is a pairing that goes well together.
 It creates an edgy yet sophisticated appearance and is excellent for style-conscious boys.
 The great thing about the slick back is that it can be done with different hair types and lengths and is surprisingly versatile.
 That said, deciding to wear it with a taper fade adds a modern twist to a classic hairstyle.
 The fade keeps the sides and back short, with length on top.
 The shorter the hair is on the top of the head, the less dramatic the contrast will be.
 For a more blended look, this is a much better option.

 21. Bro Flow

-The bro flow is the perfect hairstyle for boys with medium to long hair and is one of the most effortless styles to pull off.
+The bro flow is the perfect hair for boys with medium to long hair and is one of the most effortless styles to pull off.
 It is all about a fuss-free and relaxed aesthetic, as the cut doesn’t require much grooming and looks natural.
-It is achieved by brushing it back, away from the eyes, and then leaving the hair to fall in its natural shape.
+It is achieved by brushing it back, away from the eyes, and leaving the hair to fall naturally.
 This is an incredibly appealing option, especially for younger boys who do not have the time or grooming knowledge for more complicated styles.
-The bro flow can be worn on hair of various textures, including wavy and straight.
+The bro flow can be worn on the hair of various textures, including wavy and straight.